 The HR function has had to embrace technology not as a “nice to have”, but as a critical transformational driver.
-From automating paper-based tasks to creating efficiencies in processes to facilitating self-service for employees, the HR function has had direct exposure to the impact of digitisation and automation on its ability to service both the organisation and the employee base.
+From automating paper-based tasks to creating efficiencies in processes to facilitating self-service for employees, the HR function has had direct exposure to the impact of digitization and automation on its ability to service both the organization and the employee base.

 A focus on digitisation is something that needs to continue into the coming year if HR is to be able to deliver on so many needs and finally have its rightful place at the business table.